FromZeus/small_tools_mirantis/reqspec/Readme.rst

 * Missed - True to show missed requirements
 * Extra - True to show extra requirements
 * CutBounds - List of bounds which will be cutted while update

+arguments
+^^^^^^^^^

+* '-rf', '--requirements' - Path to requirements.txt file of project
+* '-sf', '--spec' - Path to .spec file of project
+* '-ps', '--pipspec' - Path to pip-spec.json library file
+* '-sp', '--specpip' - Path to spec-pip.json library file
+* '-c', '--config' - Run with config
+* '-m', '--missed' - True to show missed requirements
+* '-e', '--extra' - True to show extra requirements
+* '-cb','--cutbounds' - List of bounds which will be cutted while update